JiriD85/thingsboard.github.io-pke/use-cases/environment-monitoring.md

 <h1 class="usecase-title">Environment monitoring solutions</h1>

-ThingsBoard platform dramatically reduces time to market and efforts to create environment monitoring solutions.
+PKE IoT Expert platform dramatically reduces time to market and efforts to create environment monitoring solutions.
 Platform is widely used for:

   - air quality monitoring in some bigger cities;